 Students must take and pass the School Social Work Content Exam prior to completing a schools internship.
 The ISBE also requires a “C” grade or above in all graduate coursework and content-area courses.

-- Students must contact the Assistant Dean for Student Affairs for approval if they want to change concentrations (Leadership & Social Change or Advanced Clinical) and/or their focus area (Mental Health, Health Care, School Social Work, or Children, Youth, and Family Services), and must complete a petition through the Graduate College.
+- Students must contact the Admissions and Records Supervisor if they want to change concentrations (Leadership & Social Change or Advanced Clinical) and/or their focus area (Mental Health, Health Care, School Social Work, or Children, Youth, and Family Services), and must complete a petition through the Graduate College.
+The deadline to change your concentration/focus area is October 1st.

 - Changes in concentrations will be accommodated on a space available basis.